-The river flood potential during the next two weeks (through March 4, 2021) is above average for late February across southern and eastern portions of the MARFC area of responsibility, and average elsewhere.
-The line separating the two categories runs roughly from southeast NY southwestward into west-central PA.
+The river flood potential during the next two weeks (through February 3, 2022) is average for January into early February in the MARFC area of responsibility.
 Factors which contribute to this assessment of river flood potential are discussed in some detail below.

 CURRENT RIVER FLOODING - NONE

-SOIL MOISTURE CONDITIONS - WET SOUTHEAST, OTHERWISE NEAR NORMAL
+SOIL MOISTURE CONDITIONS - SOMEWHAT WET FAR NORTH, OTHERWISE DRY/VERY DRY

-Soils remain extremely moist across southeastern portions of the MARFC service area.
+Soils are a bit moist across southern NY portions of the MARFC service area but are dry or very dry in NJ as well as southern PA southward into MD, DE, WV and VA.
 The long-term Palmer drought severity index is useful to estimate deep soil moisture conditions.
-The February 13, 2021 map (seen at cpc.ncep.noaa.gov/products/analysis_monitoring/regional_monitoring/palmer.gif) suggests deep soils remain extremely moist across central/southeast VA and much of the Delmarva Peninsula.
-Outside of this very wet area, the map shows near-normal values.
-Additional soil moisture data confirms the very wet soils across southeastern portions of the area.
+The January 15, 2022 map (seen at www.cpc.ncep.noaa.gov/products/analysis_monitoring/regional_ monitoring/palmer.gif) suggests deep soils are moist in the north to dry in the south.
+Additional soil moisture data confirms the very dry soils across southern portions of the region.
 Visit www.cpc.ncep.noaa.gov/products/Soilmst_Monitoring/ and then click on U.S. Monitoring.

-ENSEMBLE RIVER FORECASTS - SOME THREAT OF RIVER FLOODING
+ENSEMBLE RIVER FORECASTS - VERY LIMITED THREAT OF RIVER FLOODING

-The most recent runs (February 17, 2021) of the short-term (6-10 day) ensemble river forecasts, which take into account anticipated future weather conditions including precipitation and temperatures, do show some threat of river flooding developing across southern portions of the service area.
-The threat is due to the possibility of locally heavy rain early in the outlook period, followed by snowmelt/additional rain later in the period.
+The most recent runs (January 20, 2022) of the short-term (6-10 day) ensemble river forecasts, which take into account anticipated future weather conditions including precipitation and temperatures, show little threat of any river flooding developing during the next 6-10 days (through the morning of January 30, 2022) within the MARFC region.
+Widespread river flooding in January and early February is uncommon within the MARFC region, but is still possible.
 Please visit www.weather.gov/erh/mmefs.
-Current longer-term forecasts also suggest a somewhat increased chance for river flooding compared to normal during the next 30 days for some river basins within the MARFC service area, most notably the Potomac River Basin.
-This is primarily due to what is now above-average snow conditions in portions of that river basin.
-Any future river flooding will depend on shorter-term weather conditions, such as the widespread heavy rainfall and/or rapid snowmelt.
+Longer-term forecasts suggest no apparent increased chance for river flooding compared to normal for late January or early February.
+Any future river flooding will depend primarily on shorter-term weather conditions, such as the occurrence of widespread heavy rainfall.

 WATER SUPPLY OUTLOOK

-According to the latest (February 9, 2021) U.S. Drought Monitor (droughtmonitor.unl.edu), abnormally dry conditions persist across a small portion of southern NY and northern PA.
-However, assuming near-normal precipitation over the next few months, no water supply shortages are anticipated within the MARFC region through May, 2021.
+According to the latest (January 18, 2022) U.S. Drought Monitor (droughtmonitor.unl.edu), abnormally dry conditions are present in south-central and southeast PA, southern NJ, the northern part of the Delmarva, parts of the eastern panhandle of WV, and central and western VA.
+Scattered pockets of moderate drought are present in western VA.
+Assuming near-normal precipitation over the next few months, few or no water supply shortages are anticipated within the MARFC region through April, 2022.

 Please visit www.drought.gov, www.cpc.ncep.noaa.gov and www.weather.gov/marfc/WRO for additional drought and water supply information.
-Please visit the NWS MARFC homepage at www.weather.gov/marfc or find us on Facebook at www.facebook.com/nwsmarfc/?REF=aymt_ homepage_panel and on Twitter @nwsmarfc.
+Please visit the NWS MARFC homepage at www.weather.gov/marfc or find us on Facebook at www.facebook.com/NWSMARFC and on Twitter @nwsmarfc.